 - The Minotaur is sometimes presented this way, especially in Jim Henson's The Storyteller.

 - Satan occasionally gets this portrayal, typically when interpreted as God's rebellious (and possibly abused) creation who desperately wants the Heavenly Father's attention.
 This has become especially common recently, and can easily integrate with any moral alignment (or lack thereof).
+God himself has even been depicted this way.

 - The gods of any pantheon are often depicted this way when Jerkass Gods is in effect.